DanDigits/GiTutorial/README.md

 git reset HEAD <file name>
 ```

-### Committing
+### **Committing**
-After files are in the staging area, you may now officially publish them to the branch.
-This marks the change for
+After files are in the staging area, you may now officially publish them to the repository, in this case, the branch we created earlier.
-anyone else on the project, or the public (depending on your git installation), to see.
+This marks the change for anyone else on the project, or the public (depending on your git installation), to see.

-To committ changes, run
+To commit changes, run
 ```
 git commit
 ```